MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

 Data in an enterprise is large and complex.
 Data in one SharePoint list often relates to data in another list.
 Lookup fields are the primary way such business data comes together.

-For example, you might have a **Customers** list and an **Orders** list.
-The **Orders** list might have a lookup relation to the **Customers** list to show which customer placed the order.
-You can use the lookup field in the **Orders** list to show data from the **Customers** list for the customer who placed the order.
-You can use a lookup field to connect the **Orders** list to a **Product** list, and bring in all the information needed about the product ordered, such as product pictures, specifications, manufacturer details, etc.
+For example, you might have an **Orders** list which has a lookup link to a **Customers** list, to show which customer placed the order.
+The lookup field in the **Orders** list lets you get other data from the **Customers** list for that customer.
+You might also use a lookup field to connect the **Orders** list to a **Product** list, and bring in information you need about the product ordered, such as product pictures, specifications, manufacturer details, etc.

 ## Create the lists in SharePoint